kestra-io/validate-action/README.md

 # Validate Action

-Official GitHub Action to create CI/CD pipelines that validate [Flows](https://kestra.io/docs/concepts/flows.html) or [Templates](https://kestra.io/docs/developer-guide/templates/) before deploying to your Kestra server.
+Official GitHub Action to create CI/CD pipelines that validate [Flows]https://kestra.io/docs/workflow-components/flow) before deploying to your Kestra server.

 This action could be used within a workflow that runs when a `Pull Request` is triggered.